pim97/scrappey.js/readme.md

 ## How It Works

-Scrappey handles the infrastructure of page rendering, captcha solving, proxy routing, and session management behind a single API:
+Scrappey handles the infrastructure of page rendering, proxy routing, and session management behind a single API:

 ```mermaid
 flowchart TB